HACCP Chemical Hazards

-These are any chemical which is not intended to be included your products.
+Potential HACCP Chemical Hazards are any chemical which is not intended to be included your products or not intended to be at the level it is found at.
 In some cases these may cause injury if consumed (a hazard).
 To reduce the risk of chemical hazards, a risk assessment as part of the HACCP or Safer Food Better Business study should be conducted

 To conduct a chemical risk assessment for HACCP, first consider the types of chemical in your production.